Postdoctoral Fellowship in Pediatric Neuropsychology

 In addition, fellows may also receive some supervision from pediatric psychologists within the department for occasional consultation/liaison or psychotherapy services.
 The fellow’s training needs and own interests in working with particular patient populations are taken into consideration when designing a supervision schedule, as are departmental, hospital, and patient needs.
 Fellows are also encouraged to pursue interests in subspecialty populations and settings through increased clinical opportunities, training experiences, and by seeking out research opportunities with populations of particular interest.

 The supervising neuropsychologists provide semiannual evaluations of the fellow’s competency, which are reviewed with fellows and by the training director.
-At the conclusion of the fellowship, Dr. Fulton provides a written summary of the reviews to the fellow and to Dr. Lavoie.
+At the conclusion of the fellowship, Dr. Maris provides a written summary of the reviews to the fellow and to Dr. Lavoie.
 Fellowship contracts are completed on a yearly basis, with the expectation that Fellows will complete two years of training.
 Further details regarding the performance review and the department’s grievance processes are provided to each fellow at the beginning of their fellowship.